accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/criteres/10.11/annexe.md

     title: Reflow
 ---

-#### Particular cases
+#### Special cases

-The objective of this criterion is to guarantee scrolling in a single direction for easier reading according to the direction of the writing.
+The aim of this criterion is to guarantee scrolling in a single direction for easier reading in the direction of writing.

-An exception to this criterion is content whose arrangement requires two dimensions to be understood or used as:
+The exception to this criterion is content whose layout requires two dimensions to be understood or used, such as

 - Images, graphics or videos;
 - Games (platform games, for example);
-- Presentations (slideshow type, for example);
+- Presentations (such as slideshows);
 - Data tables;
-- Interfaces where it is necessary to have a horizontal scrollbar when manipulating the interface.
+- Interfaces where a horizontal scrollbar is required when manipulating the interface.

-Note: the majority of browsers on mobile operating systems (Android, iOS) do not correctly manage redistribution in case of zoom.
-In this context, the criterion will be considered not applicable to these environments.
+Note: the majority of browsers on mobile operating systems (Android, iOS) do not correctly manage redistribution in the event of zooming.
+In this context, the criterion will be considered inapplicable in these environments.

 #### Technical note

-When we talk about pixels here, we are talking about the CSS pixel as defined by the W3C https://www.w3.org/TR/css3-values/
+The pixel referred to here is the CSS pixel as defined by the W3C https://www.w3.org/TR/css3-values/